Claire-Potter/Belle-Musique-Studio/README.md

 A DNS certificate is not included as the site is a student test site only.

+All links have been provided with either one of the following relationships:

+* “nofollow” for any paid links and distrusted content.
+* “sponsored” for any sponsored or compensated links.
+   * A sponsored relationship was added for the link to the Facebook Business Page as it is the associated page for Belle Musique Studio
+   * All internal adverts for lessons, the store or promotion of students were provided with a sponsored relationship as they are advertising Belle Musique Studio products and services and promoting their students.

 ## Web Marketing

 ### Content Marketing